ILIAS-eLearning/ILIAS/components/ILIAS/Skill/README.md

 * **Code**: `class ilSkillRoot`

 The root node of a skill tree.
-There can be more than one.
+There can be more than one skill trees.

 ## Basic Skill